Can an HOA Deny You Solar Panels?

-Record-setting numbers of people are putting solar panels on their roof and, thanks to high energy prices, those panels are going to continue to be a good deal long-term.
-Some people, like renters, might have to get a bit creative to start using solar panels.
-Others, like those who are part of a homeowner's association, or HOA, might need to jump through another hoop or two.
+High energy prices are one reason why it pays to go solar now, and people are doing so at record-setting paces.
+But there are always reasons some people can't adopt solar at home.
+Renters might not be able to make such a big improvement to their homes and people living in shaded or otherwise unsuitable homes may turn to other solar solutions, like community solar.
+If you live in an HOA, you might worry you fall into that group.

-HOAs exert a certain amount of control over what can and can't happen in a particular neighborhood.
-Buying a house in one of these neighborhoods requires joining the HOA, which collects fees to keep up certain community amenities, like swimming pools or playgrounds.
-But HOAs can also have a say in what the outside of your house looks like and what improvements you can make, all in the name of protecting property values.
+HOAs, or home owners associations, exert a certain amount of control over what can and can't happen in a neighborhood.
+Moving into one of these neighborhoods requires joining the HOA, which collects fees to keep up certain community amenities, like swimming pools or playgrounds.
+But HOAs can also have a say in what your house looks like and what improvements you can make.
 That means they can have a say in your new solar panel systems.
 While recent court decisions and laws in some states are making it harder for HOAs to block solar panels around the country, if you're a part of one, there are a few things you should know.

 Besides getting a grasp on what your HOA has to say about solar, you'll want to know a few other things as you shop for solar panels, including where to look for solar panels, how to pay for solar panels and whether the timing is right to install solar panels.